Roku TV Remote Not Working: Reasons & DIY Fixes

 [4] Tap Check Now to search for the latest updates.

-[5] Click Update now if it displays update is available.
+[5] Click Update now if it displays that an update is available.

 Upon clicking the option, it will start updating and restart your TV within a few minutes.
-After installing the update, pair your Roku remote and test whether it is working without any problems.
+After installing the update, pair your Roku remote and test whether it works without any problems.

 Use The Roku App as a Remote

-If the Roku TV remote not working even after trying all these troubleshooting methods, you have two options.
-One is to buy a replacement remote; another is to use Roku TV remote App.
+You have two options if the Roku TV remote is not working even after trying all these troubleshooting methods.
+One is to buy a replacement remote; another is to use the Roku TV remote App.

 Roku Remote App is a software application that is an alternative to the regular TV remote, and it helps us control the device with ease.
-The application can do all the tasks that a Roku Remote can and makes things easier, like typing in text search.
+The application can do all the tasks that a Roku Remote, including voice search and navigation control.

 How to Setup Roku Remote App